Healthcare AI Governance

 Te Whatu Ora and Public Hospitals

 System-level AI governance that integrates with existing clinical governance, quality improvement, and equity commitments.
-Frameworks that work across departments and specialties.
+Our approach works across departments and specialties, ensuring Health New Zealand's transformation agenda is supported by robust governance that protects patients across the system.

 Primary Care and General Practice

-AI scribes and clinical decision support are spreading rapidly through general practice.
-Practitioners need clear policies for consent, verification, and HIPC compliance that fit within the realities of a busy clinic.
+AI scribes and clinical decision support tools are spreading rapidly through general practice across New Zealand.
+Practitioners need clear policies for consent, verification, and Health Information Privacy Code compliance that fit within the realities of a busy clinic.
+Our team develops practical governance that does not slow down patient care.

 Healthtech Companies and Medical Device Manufacturers

-Startups and established companies building AI-powered clinical tools need governance that satisfies Medsafe, meets HIPC requirements, and demonstrates cultural safety to NZ healthcare purchasers.
+Startups and established businesses building AI-powered clinical tools need governance that satisfies Medsafe, meets HIPC requirements, and demonstrates cultural safety to NZ healthcare purchasers.
+Our governance work positions healthtech organisations to win procurement evaluations from Te Whatu Ora and private providers.

 Private Hospitals and Aged Care Providers

-Southern Cross, aged residential care facilities, and specialist clinics deploying AI for clinical and operational purposes.
-Governance must address both patient safety and commercial considerations.
+Southern Cross Healthcare, aged residential care facilities, and specialist clinics deploying AI for clinical and operational purposes.
+Governance must address both patient safety and commercial considerations, ensuring Privacy Act 2020 compliance alongside quality care obligations.

 Clinical AI Governance Across NZ Health System